 Since it does not automatically correct accessibility lapses, it will be wishful thinking to expect that your site is kept complaint all round the clock.
 In short, you are not guaranteed a 24/7 compliance unless you can keep checking and fixing now and then.

 UserWay offers different unique key features that can take your website to the next level.
 Becoming fully compliant with UserWay does cost some money.
-However it is a trustworthy solution that will take a lot of headaches away.
+However, it is a trustworthy solution that will take a lot of headaches away.
 Is UserWay the best solution to make your website accessible for everyone?
-If you want to compare UserWay review to other solution reviews, take a look at our review on AccessiBe vs UserWay.
+If you want to compare the UserWay review to other solution reviews, take a look at our review on AccessiBe vs UserWay.